Mentors

 Jay waited in vain for the irony to sink in.
 “That’s it, Guru?”
 He said, after a full minute had passed.

-He could smell the new snow piling up outside the motel window.
+He could hear and smell the new snow collecting and piling up outside the motel window.

 Frenchy moved to stand in front of Jay.
 He stared at him with swollen eyes - just a bare foot away.